kgiszewski/LearnUmbraco7/Chapter 17 - Troubleshooting/README.md

 Your password for your backoffice account is stored in the database inside the `umbracoUserLogins` table.
 The password is hashed and you will need to replace your users' hash with a known hashed value.

 For example if you replace your password with `LCsQb84eg25PdNLUEk3zW04Cw/E=` your password will be set to `1234`.

+##Reporting a Bug##
+Before reporting a bug, you may want to pose a question on the forums at http://our.umbraco.org.
+If indeed you would like to report a bug to the core, register the issue at http://issues.umbraco.org.
+If you want to makes some friends, try troubleshooting the core and sending a pull-request (PR) to the core team.